The Banking Regulation Review: Monaco

 For the purposes of prudential supervision, the ACPR carries out ongoing control and on-site inspections of Monegasque credit institutions.

 In the context of ongoing control, Monegasque credit institutions, as French credit institutions, are required to send their prudential and financial statements quarterly to the ACPR.
 In addition, regular exchanges and meetings are held between the ACPR and the key representatives of Monegasque credit institutions.

 The ACPR may also proceed to on-site inspections in the premises of Monegasque credit institutions, under the same conditions as on-site inspections in the premises of French credit institutions.
 For these purposes, the agents of the French Central Bank, who are responsible for carrying out this type of control, may be assisted by the Monegasque authorities, if needed.
 Once an audit is finalised, the results are communicated to the Monegasque authorities by the ACPR.

 Monegasque credit institutions carrying out non-banking financial services regulated by Law No. 1,338 are also under the supervision of the CCAF, and are subject to on-site and off-site monitoring by the CCAF.
-In this context, Monegasque credit institutions are required, within six months of the closing of the accounting year, to communicate to the CCAF their annual report and their financial accounts, as certified by their Monaco statutory auditors.
+In this context, Monegasque credit institutions are required, within four months of the end of the accounting year, to send to the CCAF an annual activity report and a certificate; and no later than 15 days after the approval of the annual accounts, to send to the CCAF the annual accounts and the auditors' reports.
 The annual report contains, in particular, a description of the measures that were put in place to comply with ethical rules of good conduct and prudential rules.
-The CCAF may pronounce administrative sanctions consisting of warnings, reprimands, a possible temporary suspension of an authorisation of up to six months, or the definitive withdrawal of the authorisation in certain limited cases.
+The CCAF may pronounce administrative sanctions consisting of warnings, reprimands, a possible temporary suspension of an authorisation of up to six months or the definitive withdrawal of the authorisation in certain limited cases.

 ii Management of banks